Tran1595/Looker-Studio-Sales-Performance-Dashboard/README.md

 ## Project Highlights

 Business Context
 The sales data represents a fictitious company that operates in the retail sector, offering a variety of products such as technology devices, office supplies, and furniture.
 The company serves different customer segments across multiple regions.
-The dataset provides a comprehensive view of the company's sales and profitability, making it ideal for learning and demonstration purposes.
+The dataset covers the period from 2014 to 2017, providing a comprehensive view of the company's sales and profitability, making it ideal for learning and demonstration purposes.

 Data Visualization
 Interactive Dashboards: Utilizing Looker Studio, I've created interactive dashboards that display sales performance across various dimensions such as time, product categories, customer segments, and regions.